nhselect/step1-training/content/user-guide/centremanager/getting-promoted-to-a-centre-manager-role-within-the-platform/switching-applications/index.md

 ![](/img/ad-1-11-Switching.jpg)

-As a Clinical Centre Manager, you will need to use the **Tracking System** application to register, promote and manage delegates within your centre.
+As a Clinical Centre Manager, you will need to use the **Tracking System** application to access the Centre Dashboard to register, promote and manage delegates within your centre.

 2. Select **Tracking System** application.

-Y﻿ou will then be taken to the **Centre Dashboard**

 > O﻿ther applications:
 >
 > * **Learning Portal**: this is where Learners can access any clinical proficiency frameworks that they are enrolled on.
 If you are not a Learner, you will not see any clinical proficiency frameworks in the Learning Portal application.
 If you would like to see what the Digitised Step 1 proficiencies framework looks like, you can access [this demo](https://nhs-step1-proficiencies-demo.netlify.app/), which can also be found in your training package.
 > * **Legacy Tracking System**: Ignore this, you don’t need to access it.
 It will only be available for the pilot​

 ![](/img/cm-01-switching.png)